UIUC-iSchool-DataViz/spring2019/week01/lecture01.md

 <div style="height: 10em;"></div>

  1. Sensors read the current "fill" of the battery
-    * Analog / digital conversion
+    * Batteries are analog - must be converted to digital representation
-    * Normalized with respect to expected "full"
+    * Normalized with respect to the expected "full"
  1. This is then scaled to a percentage
  1. The battery image is filled from left to right
- 1. The image is then rasterized and displayed
+ 1. The image is then designed as a glyph, rasterized, and displayed

 ---

 <!-- .slide: data-background-image="images/hearts_bw.svg" data-background-size="contain" -->

- * Some fixed maximum amount of damage
+ * Some fixed maximum amount of health
  * Each time damage is taken, decrement
- * Each time damage is reversed, increment
+ * Each time health is received, increment
  * Display number of hearts as appropriate

 ---